Translator

 3. Optionally restructure the query for consistency

-Code Skeleton
+Code skeleton

-from search_query.constants_example import generic_search_field_set_to_syntax_set
+from search_query.constants_example import generic_field_set_to_syntax_set

-from search_query.constants_example import map_search_field
+from search_query.constants_example import map_field

 from search_query.query import Query